terrazul-ai/cli/docs/extract-install-publish/example-workflow.md

 • Registry stores the blob (e.g., on its CDN path) and responds with a tarball URL 5.
 Outputs a confirmation:
 • Logs Published @you/my-ctx@1.0.0
 • Logs Tarball: <cdn-url>
-• You can now install it in any project via tz install @you/my-ctx@1.0.0
+• You can now install it in any project via tz add @you/my-ctx@1.0.0

 Want to double‑check without uploading?
 Run tz publish --dry-run to see { size, sha256 } for the tarball and the exact file list, without making any network calls.